mijash09/computernetwork/Nabin/Assignment_05/assignmet.md

+## Q) What is the value of each of the header fields ?
+Explain why the value is what it is .

 -> Version: IPv4 (indicated by “0100”)
 The version field indicates the version of the IP protocol.
 The value 4 indicates that this is an IPv4 packet.